 For this reason, truck-based businesses, from long haul to local delivery, are increasingly adopting GPS truck tracking software.

-In this article, we’ll explain the ins and outs of truck tracking software, including:
+In this article, we’ll explain the ins and outs of truck tracking software for your fleet, including:

 - How does truck tracking software work?